lizkavalski/random-question-backend/README.md

 Express, Heroku, Jest, and JSON.

 __Deployed server__:

 To get all the question use `https://random-interview.herokuapp.com/question`<br>
 To get a random question use `https://random-interview.herokuapp.com/question/random`<br>
-To get a random question use `https://random-interview.herokuapp.com/question/random/:type`
+To get a random question by type use `https://random-interview.herokuapp.com/question/random/{:type}`

 ## Problem Domain
 This project is part of [another project](https://github.com/lizkavalski/random-interview-questions) that allows people to practice behavioral interview based questions.